MikeS-MS/MikesTweaks/README.md

 # Target Game Version: v45

 # Requirements
 - It's a good idea for everyone that will join your lobby to have this mod installed as well and have the same version.
-Not having the mod and joining someone who does, might result in unexpected behaviour and bugs.
+Not having the mod and joining someone who does, might result in unexpected behaviour and bugs, but you are free to do so.
+Keep in mind that almost none of the features will work if you join someone's lobby that does not have my mod installed.
+I'm certain it's only the hotkey keybinds that are usable, but switching slots will not be synced to other players.
 - You will need BepinEx to use this mod.

 # Compatibility